nsit-karan/openai/README.md

 ## Good reference materials to follow

+* start with <https://www.youtube.com/watch?v=5MaWmXwxFNQ> - best explanation
+  of what embeddings is and the overall feel of what openai and langchain integration intuitively is trying to do
 * langchain by harrison (founder) - look for recordings, videos by him
 * go for <https://www.youtube.com/watch?v=EnT-ZTrcPrg> and other videos in this channel and try along

 ## pre-requisites